 Caught-in/between – More than 7 percent of construction workers are killed “by getting caught in or compressed by equipment or objects, and struck, caught, or crushed in collapsing structure, equipment, or material,” according to the Occupational Safety and Health Administration.

-The trend hasn’t been a good one, either.
+The trend for construction injuries has not been a good one, either.
 Construction worker deaths are up roughly 4 percent over the last three years and have reached their highest level in nearly a decade.
 Compare that to an overall increase of 0.3 percent in overall worker deaths, and the construction industry looks deadlier than ever.
-A Denver injury lawyer at Burg Simpson knows how to fight for the compensation you deserve.
+Burg Simpson’s injury attorneys have significant experience in many areas construction workers need help in a workplace injury case.
+From construction accidents to workers compensation, we fight for the compensation you deserve.

-Even though you might be eligible for workers’ compensation for personal injuries suffered on the jobsite, you also could be entitled to receive additional compensation against third parties, including equipment manufacturers, contractors, and property owners, who might have contributed to your injuries through simple negligence or recklessness.
-Burg Simpson’s lawyers are committed to helping injured construction workers, or survivors of workers who died on the job.
-Contact Burg Simpson today at 720-500-5995 or fill out our Free Case Evaluation form.
+Even though you might be eligible for workers’ compensation for personal injuries suffered on the jobsite, you also could be entitled to receive additional compensation against third parties, including equipment manufacturers, contractors, and property owners, who might have contributed to your injuries through simple negligenct or reckless actions.
+Burg Simpson’s accident lawyers are committed to helping injured construction workers, or the survivors of workers who died on the job receive the compensation they deserve to be awarded.
+Contact Burg Simpson’s office of construction accident attorneys today at 720-500-5995 or fill out our Free Case Consultation form.